 For organizations that haven’t formed a centralized UX design team yet, the next step is to rally executive support to make an investment in UX design.
 If a centralized UX design team already exists, the design leader’s challenge is to find the resources to move the team beyond Spot UX Design.

-The UX Design As A Service stage begins when an executive invests in creating a centralized, internal design team.
+The UX Design as a Service stage begins when an executive invests in creating a centralized, internal design team.
 That team then supplies UX design resources to the product and service teams.

-UX Design As A Service teams always find themselves resource constrained.
+UX Design as a Service teams always find themselves resource-constrained.
 There are more product and service teams that need help than the centralized team can service.
 The UX design leadership must decide which teams will get the most assistance.

 As new product and service teams emerge from the Spot UX Design stage, further executive support will be required to grow the centralized team.
 The more design leadership demonstrates how the business wins with better design, the more support they’ll garner from the executive team.
 That support will generate more resources to give to new teams.

 The biggest struggle at this stage for many design leaders is shifting from a reactive approach to design to a proactive approach.
 The leaders train the product teams to bring them into their design process earlier.
-Proactive design teams get input on how everyone understands the problems, instead of just executing a pre-ordained (and often substandard) solutions.
+Proactive design teams get input on how everyone understands the problems, instead of just executing a pre-ordained (and often substandard) solution.

-Ironically, a major milestone during the UX Design As A Service stage is when a product or service team becomes frustrated with the centralized design team.
+Ironically, a major milestone during the UX Design as a Service stage is when a product or service team becomes frustrated with the centralized design team.
 When that team feels they aren’t getting enough design resources, they’ll start asking for their own designers.
 At this point, this team is ready to move to the next stage.

-Embedded Designers: A 24/7 Design Resource
+Embedded designers: A 24/7 design resource

 In the Embedded UX Design stage, the product or service team hires their own UX professionals.
 These folks report directly into the team’s own management.
 They are no longer available for work on other products or services.